- This event has passed.

 - Relinquishing control

-This presentation will include a brief history of how Megan developed MIDAS Education over more than a decade, including a variety of challenges and her responses—successful and unsuccessful—to them.
-In addition, she will discuss how she cultivated the aforementioned personality traits over time, how to rely on others to help do so, and how these traits are transferrable to other arenas.
+This presentation includes a brief history of how Megan developed MIDAS Education over more than a decade, including a variety of challenges and her responses—successful and unsuccessful—to them.
+In addition, she discussed how she cultivated the aforementioned personality traits over time, how to rely on others to help do so, and how these traits are transferrable to other arenas.

-Educators and administrators are invited to attend this edWebinar.
-Attendees—male and female—will benefit from engaging in this presentation by being exposed to examples of how to apply these traits to difficult situations, and will then be invited to brainstorm ways to apply them to their own lives.
-There will be time for questions at the end of the presentation.
+Educators and administrators are invited to watch this recorded edWebinar.
+Viewers—male and female—will benefit from viewing in this recorded presentation by being exposed to examples of how to apply these traits to difficult situations, and will then be invited to brainstorm ways to apply them to their own lives.

 About the Presenter